-NUSCI NFS1220H S Clinical Nutrition This course is concerned with the nutritional component of various clinical topics dealing both with normal physiological states such as pregnancy, growth and development and aging, and with disease states such as are encountered in the clinical setting.
+NUSCI NFS1220H S Clinical Nutrition dealing both with normal physiological states such as pregnancy, growth and development and aging, and with disease states such as are encountered in the clinical setting.
 Emphasis is placed on the interrelationship between the concepts in nutritional/biological sciences and clinical medicine.
-S Mon 4:00pm - 6:00pm Dr. David Jenkins - david Jenkins@utoronto.ca NUSCI NF\$1224H S Nutritional Epidemiology The overall objective of this course will be to provide students with a critical understanding of theoretical and practical considerations in the conduct of epidemiologic research related to nutrition.
+S Mon 4:00pm - 6:00pm .Dr.
+David Jenkins - david.jenkins@utoronto.ca NUSCI NFS1224H S Nutritional Epidemiology The overall objective of this course will be to provide students with a critical understanding of theoretical and practical considerations in the conduct of epidemiologic research related to nutrition.
 The focus will be on studies of the role of diet and nutrition inchronic disease (as opposed to food-borne infectious disease outbreaks and associated issues).
 The material will have a strong methodological emphasis, and is intended for graduate students with an interest in understanding how epidemiologic studies of diet and chronic disease are conducted.
-Specifically, students will be expected to gain a critical understanding of the design, conduct, analysis and interpretation of nutritional epidemiologic studies of peopse.
-Including the usual methods applied for assessment of this exposure, familiarly with methodological situare selated to nutritional epidemiologic studies such as the appropriateness of various study designs for specific research questions, and issues regarding data analysis and interpretation. s Thu 10:00am - 1:00pm Dr. Anthony Hanley - anthony.hanley@utoronto.ca NUSCI NFS1484H F Advanced Nutrition Physiological and biochemical features of intermediary metabolism will be discussed as determinants of nutrient needs.
+Specifically, students will be expected to gain a critical understanding of the design, conduct, analysis and interpretation of nutritional epidemiologic studies, including the usual methods applied for assessment of this exposure, familiarity with methodological issues related to nutritional epidemiologic studies such as the appropriateness of various study designs for specific research questions, and issues regarding data analysis and interpretation. s Thu 10:00am - 1:00pm Dr. Anthony Hanley - anthony hanley@utoronto.ca NUSCI NFS1484H F Advanced Nutrition Physiological and biochemical features of intermediary metabolism will be discussed as determinants of nutrient needs.
 The roles of various nutrients in determining the development and adaptability of the whole body, organs and cells will be addressed.
 The course will provide an introduction to the interpretation of research data.
 F Thu 9:00am - 12:00pm Dr. Adam Metherel - adam.metherel@utoronto.ca